-QUSRSYS file Contents QATOCPN List of networks and the corresponding IP addresses.
+QUSRSYS file Contents QATOCHOST List of host names and the corresponding IP addresses.
+QATOCPN List of networks and the corresponding IP addresses.
 QATOCPP List of protocols that are used in the Internet.
 QATOCPS List of services and the specific port and protocol that the service uses.